 With their low interest rates and generous repayment terms, student loans may seem like one of the least worrying forms of debt.
 But the way these loans impact on your finances are not always obvious, especially when it comes to a mortgage application.

 - If you’re thinking of buying your first home, call Which?
-Mortgage Advisers on 0808 252 7987 impartial, expert advice.
+Mortgage Advisers on 0800 197 8461 for friendly, impartial advice.

 Do student loans affect my credit score?

 This means lenders won’t know about the size of your student loan unless they specifically ask about it.